Safety

 • Identify the factors that influence vehicle stability.

-• Describe how distance and weight both affect stability.
+• Describe how position and weight affect stability.

-• Define stability triangle.
-Explain center of gravity.
+• Define the stability triangle and explain center of gravity.

 • Identify the vertical stability line and the load center.